Southern Counties Code of Best Practice for our judges

 We know that for most of our judges all this information is unnecessary but for those who are less experienced or from abroad we hope you find this information useful.

-It is a Kennel Club requirement and part of your contract with Southern Counties Canine Association that you write a critique of the first two placings in each class of dogs you judge and send it to Our Dogs (by post to Our Dogs, Northwood House, Goodiers Drive, Manchester, M5 4QH or by email to ).
-If you hand write your reports you may also hand them in the the Our Dogs stand if the stand is at the show
+It is a Kennel Club requirement and part of your contract with Southern Counties Canine Association that you write a critique of the first two placings in each class of dogs you judge and send it to Our Dogs (by post to Our Dogs, Northwood House, Goodiers Drive, Manchester, M5 4QH or by email to email@example.com).
+If you handwrite your reports you may also hand them in to the Our Dogs stand if the stand at the show

 It goes without saying that exhibitors greatly appreciate and value you taking the time and trouble to submit reports but I would re-emphasise that it is a Kennel Club requirement to submit a critique to the newspaper and the KC has taken action against those who do not write a report.
 Incidentally, those who do not submit critiques for SCCA are unlikely to be invited to judge at our show in the future.